 Technology does not slow down for anyone.
 Keeping up to date on all the new innovations, the developments and evolution in technology is key to sustaining a competitive and successful business.
 For some businesses, that is best accomplished by hiring a Managed Service Provider (MSP).

-Having that extra layer of support can do wonders for your business.
+Having that extra layer of IT support can do wonders for your business.
 It can provide a number of resources for you that were previously unavailable, allowing you to not only increase your technical know-how but also freeing up time to devote to other areas.

-Determine the Cost
+1. Determine the Cost

 This is easier said than done.
 While some businesses have a simpler binary decision to make of whether to hire an on-site IT manager or outsource to an MSP, for many the decision is not so simple.
-For instance, if you’re looking to supplement your already existing IT infrastructure with MSPs, it becomes harder to determine just how much the extra help is saving you or even if it is saving you money in the first place.
+For instance, if you’re looking to supplement your already existing IT infrastructure with managed service providers, it becomes harder to determine just how much the extra help is saving you or even if it is saving you money in the first place.

-A few key ways to determine whether the MSP will benefit your balance sheet is to tally up costs associated with the IT department that an MSP will have a direct impact on.
+A few key ways to determine whether the managed service provider will benefit your balance sheet is to tally up costs associated with the IT department that an MSP will have a direct impact on.
 For instance, if your networks are prone to shutting off and that leaves your workers idle, with a few short calculations you should be able to estimate how much that’s costing you.
 If an MSP can fix that problem, then depending on the severity of the issue, it may already have paid for itself.

 The key is knowing the benefits that an MSP provides, and then putting a dollar value on those benefits.

-Security Is Big
+2. Security Is Big

-Have a Back-Up Plan
+3. Have a Back-Up Plan